 The tempest arose in conjunction with a “Living American Artists” exhibition at the Museum of Fine Arts on Copley Square.
 Despite his Italian nationality, Juglaris was invited to present two of his Paris Salon paintings, Venetian Promenade and The Invasion.
 As last-minute additions and perhaps with decorous intent, the paintings were hung high over a gallery doorway.
 Yet this did not obscure the nudity of the male and female figures at the center of The Invasion.
 While no more brazen or provocative than what, only a generation later, might be typically viewed in National Geographic photographs of “primitive” peoples, Juglaris’s rendering of a prehistoric couple sans chemise prompted pointed criticism of the art authorities in charge.
 For his own part, Juglaris rather reveled in the scandal generated.
 As he recounts in his memoirs: "The papers spoke very well of my works, in fact, far better than I would have thought they would, as I was a foreigner.
 However, harsh observations were made insofar as the exposed nudity was concerned...
 I was in fact the first to have risked exhibiting nude figures in America, in Boston in particular.
 I had removed the veil of chastity and purity from Puritanism.
 They forgave me because I was a foreigner, but hard things were said to the [organizing] committee and the [museum's] administrators."

 Boston’s Puritan mores continued to linger—and mostly prevail.
 In 1880-81 artist and famous poet’s son Ernest Wadsworth Longfellow, whom Juglaris had first met in France as part of Thomas Couture’s circle, sought authorization from the Museum of Fine Arts trustees to lead a class in drawing from the nude at its attached school.
 Permission was granted but only reluctantly so, and on a conditional basis: strictly male models could be employed.
 Furthermore, all nude sessions had to be conducted behind locked doors to avoid publicity and attendant notoriety.
-Thereafter in 1882 when Juglaris successfully entered a public competition for a teaching post with the “Boston Academy of Art”—his name for the Massachusetts Normal Art School--he experienced the same exasperating prudishness.
-As one of eighteen “contestants” called upon to showcase their artistic competence by drawing the human figure, he received instructions to “do a large life-sized drawing indicating first of all the action of bones, then the movement of principle muscles and lastly, finish it with charcoal in the space of ten or twelve hours.”
+Thereafter, in 1882 when Juglaris successfully entered a public competition for a teaching post with the Boston Art Club and what he termed the “Boston Academy of Art,” he encountered the same exasperating prudishness.
 Not surprisingly, given Boston sensitivities, the live model provided for the competition was male.
 Yet, as Juglaris recalls in his memoirs, only the model’s upper torso was made visible.
 All else had to be imagined by Juglaris and his fellow artist-contestants from experience elsewhere.
 Even among artists any greater anatomical exposure was still deemed unseemly and inappropriate in a more public setting.

 For the next 125 years Mlle.
 Yvonne remained on display.
 Exciting attention and comment for decades, the Juglaris painting emerged as a tourist attraction in it own right.
 In the 1940s Holiday magazine published a large photo of bowler-hatted businessmen nonchalantly lunching in front of Mlle.
 Yvonne.
 Soon after the Boston Sunday Herald archly described Juglaris as an artist “with a flair for figure painting that is stunningly apparent.“ As a restaurant popular with Harvard University students and alumni, including future U.S. President John F. Kennedy, Locke-Ober’s made it a custom to drape Mlle.
 Yvonne in black whenever Harvard lost to Yale in their annual football match.
 During the 1980s, Locke-Ober patrons organized the Mlle.
 Yvonne Club.
 Members loyally sported fancy red dress suspenders emblazoned with double images of Juglaris’s voluptuous lady.